tskit-dev/msprime/docs/development.rst

 The script has a few extra dependencies like ``dendropy``, ``matplotlib`` and ``statsmodels`` which will need to be installed.
+.. we could drop these in a `verification_requirements.txt` and here say
+.. run `pip install -r verification_requirements.txt` ?

 The statistical tests depend on compiled programs in the ``data`` directory.
 This includes a customised version of ``ms`` and a locally compiled version of